Pikolosan/Fynlytics/README.md

 ---

 ## Status
-1. Stage 1 Not finished
+1. Stage 1 - Not finished
-i.Home Page Comeplete
+   - Home Page Complete
-ii.Database Setup Complete
+   - Database Setup Complete
-iii.Dashboard UI Incomplete
+   - Dashboard UI Incomplete

-2. Stuck at Error :
+2. Stuck at Error:
-    function createAccount not abt to be import on client side (the function is serverside function)
+   - Function `createAccount` not able to be imported on client side (the function is a server-side function)